Loan Frequent Questions

 Where do I get a grant to start a business?

 Grants are money that does not have to be paid back.
-There are advertisements that offer to help you access government funds and grant money for your business.
+Some advertisements offer to help you access government funds and grant money for your business.
 Most of those ads want you to pay a fee to find out the information, and the only one who actually makes money is the person selling you the information.

-There are very limited grant funds available to businesses.
+Businesses have limited grant funds available.
 The grants that are available are not typically related to the business itself, but through a social service program that is helping someone work toward being self-supporting.
 These grants are typically limited in use and in dollar amount.

-Legally, WCI cannot make a grant to a for-profit business without jeopardizing our own non-profit charitable foundation status.
-WCI does have loan programs for both startup and expanding businesses.
+Legally, West Central Initiative cannot make a grant to a for-profit business without jeopardizing our own non-profit charitable foundation status.
+We do have loan programs for both startup and expanding businesses.

-There are no special grant programs in our area to help women go into business.
-There are also no special loan programs in our region specifically for women.
-Loan programs to help small businesses get started, such as WCI's Small Enterprise Loan Fund, are available to everyone.
+No special grants exist in our area or region to help women go into business.
+Loan programs to help small businesses get started, such as our Small Enterprise Loan Fund, are available to everyone.
 Applications from women are reviewed in the same manner as any other loan application.

-Why do I need to have a bank lend me money if WCI has loan funds available and your interest rate is lower?
+Why do I need to have a bank lend me money if West Central Initiative has loan funds available with a lower interest rate?

-WCI's role is typically that of a "Gap" lender, and our loan funds are intended to be only one part of a plan to help a business grow.
-WCI's loan programs are like stepping stones to help a business get to the next level in their business growth.
+Our role is typically that of a "Gap" lender, and our loan funds are intended to be only one part of a plan to help a business grow.
+Our loan programs are like stepping stones to help a business get to the next level in their business growth.

 For the long-term viability and growth of a business, a relationship with a commercial lender is very important.
 We like to see our loan recipients outgrow their need for "gap" financing because that means they are a financially stable company.